Joe Louis Clark: Essex County Detention House

 In 1995, he was appointed director of the Essex County Detention House in Newark, New Jersey, a juvenile detention facility.
-He resigned in 2002, amid an investigation into whether he was allowing the use of excessive force and punitive punishments against detainees, which included placing some detainees in handcuffs for up to 11 days, or in straitjackets for up to a day; and in other instances, detaining some to their cells for 23 hours a day, for over a month in some cases.
+He resigned in 2002, amid an investigation into whether he was allowing the use of excessive force and punitive punishments against detainees, which included placing some detained children in handcuffs for up to 11 days, or in straitjackets for up to a day; and in other instances, detaining some children to their cells for 23 hours a day, for over a month in some cases.
 The state's Juvenile Justice Commission also cited him for allowing the facility to be filmed for a television program.

 Clark defended his tactics, saying that the official guidelines were "anarchistic" and unsafe, and resigned in protest of the commission, who he dismissed as "regal-minded, nonsensical, condescending louts".

 Personal life

 Clark was the father of Olympic track athletes, daughters Joetta Clark Diggs and Hazel Clark, and J.J.
 Clark, his son, who is a track coach.
 He was also the father-in-law of Olympic track athlete Jearl Miles Clark.

-He resided in Newberry, Florida, during his retirement.
+He resided in Newberry, Florida during his retirement.
 He died at home on December 29, 2020, at the age of 82.